 2.1 Setup

-In order to use TMB in R, it is necessary to use the package TMB and have the software Rtools installed.
+In order to use TMB in R, it is necessary to install the R-package TMB and have the software Rtools installed.
 The latter is used for compiling the C++ code.

-To write the code, we used RStudio.
-It is an Integrated Development Environment (IDE) useful for writing R code.
-In this paper, we will use R version 3.6.0 for reproducibility purposes.
-This is because the Random Number Generator depends on the version of R. The code was run on Windows 10 Enterprise version 1809, with an Intel(R) Core(TM) i7-8700 processor.
+In this paper, we will use R version 3.6.0 and the code is run on Windows 10 Enterprise version 1809, with an Intel(R) Core(TM) i7-8700 processor.

 The C++ code can be difficult to debug as it operates using a specific template, see Section 2.2 below for an example.
-TMB provides a debugging feature available only with RStudio.
-It can be useful to retrieve some useful diagnostic error messages.
+TMB provides a debugging feature available with RStudiowhich can be useful to retrieve diagnostic error messages.
 Enabling it is optional.
-It is done by the command TMB:::setupRStudio() and requires a manual input to confirm.
+The command TMB:::setupRStudio() enables this feature and requires manual input to confirm.

 2.2 Linear regression example

-TMB is a procedure based on Automatic Differenciation Model Builder (ADMB).
-Its main purpose is to differenciate complex functions quickly.
-We use TMB for the purpose of maximizing a likelihood.
-Due to computational limits, we chose to do that by minimizing a negative log-likelihood instead.
-Using TMB in R is more complicated than simply using a function from a package, as TMB requires the likelihood function to be written in C++ under a specific template, and then loaded into R. The minimization is pretty straightforward after that.
-The C++ file must contain the code to compute a likelihood.
-Matrix operations are supported in TMB by the Eigen library.
+We start by illustrating how TMB can be used to fit a simple linear model.
+A more comprehensive tutorial on how to use TMB can be found at https://kaskr.github.io/adcomp/_book/Tutorial.html.

-Below is a short example that will minimize the negative log-likelihood of a linear regression model (see Equation 1).
-Let x and y be datasets of size n, and let
+Let x and y be datasets of size n, then the negative log-likehood corresponding to a simple linear model is given by

 n